We are an interdisciplinary team of scientists

 Graduate students

-Yuritza Escalante, B.S., is a first year Ph.D. student in the Department of Psychology and Neuroscience at the University of North Carolina.
-She is interested in how the brain constructs emotional experiences.
+Yuritza Escalante, B.S., is a rising second year Ph.D. student in the Department of Psychology at The Ohio State University.
+She is interested in how variability in daily affective experience relates to variability in neural network connectivity.
 Yuritza’s graduate training is supported by a National Science Foundation Graduate Research Fellowship.
 Yuritza is the lab Science Outreach Coordinator.

 MalloryHeadshots-2979.jpg